MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

   + On Ubuntu: `apt-get purge microsoft-mlserver-hadoop-9.2.1`
   + On SUSE: `zypper remove microsoft-mlserver-hadoop-9.2.1`

-4. You have additional packages if you installed operationalization features.
+4. You have additional packages if you installed the operationalization feature.
 On a 9.2.1 installation, this is the azureml-model-management library, which you can uninstall using the syntax from the previous step.
 Multiple packages provide the feature.
 Uninstall each one in the following order:

   + microsoft-mlserver-adminutil-9.2
   + microsoft-mlserver-webnode-9.2